Frederick Wiseman: Process and style

-Every Wiseman film has a dramatic structure, though not necessarily a narrative arc; his films rarely have what could be considered a distinct climax and conclusion.
-He likes to base his sequence structure with no particular thesis or point of view in mind.
-Any suspense is on a per-scene level, not constructed from plot points, and there are no characters with whom the viewer is expected to identify.
-Nevertheless, Wiseman feels that drama is a crucial element for his films to "work as movies" (Poppy).
-The "rhythm and structure" (Wiseman) of Wiseman's films pull the viewer into the position and perspective of the subject (human or otherwise).
-The viewer feels the dramatic tension of the situations portrayed, as various environmental forces create complicated situations and conflicting values for the subject.
+Every Wiseman film has a dramatic structure, though not necessarily a narrative arc; his films rarely have what could be considered a climax or conclusion.
+He liked to approach his material with no particular thesis or point of view in mind.
+Any suspense is on a per-scene level, not constructed from plot points, and the viewer is not expected to identify with particular characters.
+Nevertheless, Wiseman felt that drama was crucial for his films to "work as movies" (Poppy).
+The "rhythm and structure" of his films, he felt, pull the viewer into the position and perspective of the subject (human or otherwise).
+The viewer feels the situations' dramatic tension as various environmental forces create complications and conflicting values.

-Wiseman openly admits to manipulating his source material to create dramatic structure, and indeed insists that it is necessary to "make a movie":
+Wiseman admitted to manipulating his source material to create dramatic structure, insisting that it was necessary to "make a movie":

 I'm trying to make a movie.
 A movie has to have dramatic sequence and structure.
 I don't have a very precise definition about what constitutes drama, but I'm gambling that I'm going to get dramatic episodes.
 Otherwise, it becomes Empire. ...
 I am looking for drama, though I'm not necessarily looking for people beating each other up, shooting each other.
 There's a lot of drama in ordinary experiences.
 In Public Housing, there was drama in that old man being evicted from his apartment by the police.
 There was a lot of drama in that old woman at her kitchen table peeling a cabbage.

-Wiseman has said that the structure of his films is important to the overall message:
+Wiseman said his films' structure was important to their message: